 Step 4 Disable the balancer.

-• If you migrate the entire DB instance, run the following command to disable the balancer.
+- If you migrate the entire DB instance, run the following command to disable the balancer. sh.stopBalancer() - If you need to disable the balancer of the sharded collections to be migrated, run the following command:

-sh.stopBalancer()
+sh.disableBalancing("database.collection")